He looked like a huge dinosaur, coming straight towards me.

 Our last stop of the day was Ixlache Reef, ringed by a sand bar so shallow that the crystal-clear water surrounding it was as warm as bathwater.
 Trino anchored the boat, leaving us to sink our feet into the soft sand as he and Gustavo prepared our ceviche on board.
 We must have meandered a while, because by the time we made it back we arrived to find the pair hooting and hollering about something in the water.

 Under his watchful gaze we devoured our fresh, citrusy ceviche while soaking in the idyllic, palm-fringed surroundings.
-After one last look, we turned the boat around and began the long journey back to Holbox, complete with sun-kissed skin and fond memories of our unforgettable adventure.
+After one last look, we turned the boat around and began the long journey back to Holbox, complete with sun-kissed skin and fond memories of our unforgettable adventure of swimming with whale sharks in Mexico.

 YOU MIGHT ALSO ENJOY: